flatmapit/hl7-view/README.md

 - Full-screen overlay view for parsed results showing all segments and fields at once
 - Download extracted documents
 - Copy segments and individual fields to clipboard
+- **Field highlighting**: Click on any field value in the input area to highlight the corresponding field in the parsed results
+- **Auto-parse**: Messages are parsed automatically on paste or 5 seconds after you stop typing
 - **Recent Messages History**: Access previously parsed messages from a dropdown menu (stores up to 50 messages in browser localStorage)
+  - History can be enabled/disabled via Settings
+  - History is automatically encrypted using Web Crypto API when enabled
 - **Extract document properties**: Automatically extracts and displays up to 5 EXIF/metadata properties for supported file types:
   - **JPEG**: EXIF data (Make, Model, DateTime, Software, Copyright, etc.)
   - **PDF**: Document metadata (Title, Author, Subject, Creator, Producer, CreationDate, ModDate, PDFVersion, and custom properties)